 As summer heats up, many homeowners wonder if their portable generator can handle the load of running an air conditioning (A/C) unit.
 The short answer is yes, but it's essential to understand the nuances of power requirements and proper setup.

-Understanding Power Requirements
+Understanding the Power Requirements of a Generator for A/C

 Air conditioners have two critical power ratings: starting watts and running watts.